waynodiablo/Oystercard/further_javascript/06_pushing_logic_into_models.md

 ### Challenge Setup

 Angular refers to parts of the application that do 'heavy lifting' as **services**.
-Confusingly, there are two main kinds of service:
+Services are all built in the same way, but differ in how they're used:

-- **Factories** for building models, and
+- **Factories** for building models,
-- **Services** (confusing naming!) for doing other things, such as connecting to APIs.
+- **Services** for doing other things, such as connecting to APIs.

-Both Factories and Services are kinds of Angular service.
+Both Factories and Services are kinds of Angular service (Google is well aware that they've messed up the naming here).
 Here, we're using a Factory.
 Next challenge, we'll use a Service.
 You'll learn more about the difference between them by using both.

 ### Learning Objectives covered
 - Use Factories to construct Models.